 1. Do not approach subject or feed them – all wildlife can be dangerous.
 An elk or moose can charge you at 40 mph if they feel threatened, especially during elk rutting season in September.
 You need to be at least 100 yards away from bears and wolves and 25 yards away from all other wildlife.

 2. Do not run or make sudden movements.
 This may cause them to attack and you cannot outrun them.
 Bears can run at 35 mph.
+3. Store all food, containers, cooking equipment in your vehicle.
+Bears can apparently even smell water bottles.

 4. Talk loudly, sing, or clap on a hiking mission, especially when approaching a blind corner.
 This will help scare the subject away or you might end up surprising him which is never a good thing.